aldrinburgos18/team-profile-generator/README.md

 ## Usage

-Start the program by using typing "node index" in the terminal
+Start the program by typing "node index" in the terminal
 ![Example1_gif](./src/imgs/gif1.gif)

 Follow on screen prompt to generate values for HTML.